What are the maximum allowable Ug-values in the latest Building Regulations?

 For more information, talk to our experts

-For further information on our rooflights, glazing options or Ug-values, please call 0116 269 6297to speak to one of our experts.
+For further information on our rooflights, glazing options or the maximum allowable Ug-values, please call 0116 269 6297to speak to one of our experts.